MarkBroerkens/CarND-MPC-Project/README.md

 ## Timestep Length and Elapsed Duration (N & dt)
 The prediction horizon is the duration over which predictions are made.
 * ``dt=100ms`` the same duration as the latency of the system
-* ``N=8`` this amount of steps allows for observing about ``44,7m  = 100mph*0.44704mps/mph*1s = 100mph*1s ``
+* ``N=11`` this amount of steps allows prediction of 1.1s into the future.
+If the car would a max speed of 100mph we would predict the trajectory fo up to ``49,17m  = 100mph*0.44704mps/mph*1.1s = 100mph*1.1s``
 I reduced and increased the prediction horizon and figured out, that too many steps decreased the accuracy.

 ## Polynomial Fitting and MPC Preprocessing
-The simulator return the position of the car and the waypoints in a global cordinate system.
-Before fitting the waypoints, they have to be translated into the coordinate system of the car:
+The simulator returns the position of the car (x,y), its orientation (psi) and the waypoints (ptsx[i], ptsy[i]) in a global cordinate system.
+Before fitting the waypoints, they are translated into the coordinate system of the car:

 ```c
 for (int i = 0; i < ptsx.size(); i++) {